-Once you have submitted your online application, you will receive a 9-digit Universal Identification Number (UIN).
+Once you have submitted your online application, you will receive a 9-digit Universal Identification Number (UIN) within a few days.
 The UIN will allow you to log into the Application Information System (AIS).
-It is in AIS where you upload documents and submit your references’ information.
+In AIS, you will upload documents and submit your references’ information.
 Once you put in your references’ information, a digital form will be sent to them to fill out.
 You can access AIS at https://applicant.tamu.edu/.

 In addition to the online application, you will need to submit the following: